ndiego/genesis-columns-advanced/readme.txt

 = Can I add attributes to columns? =

 Yes!
 All column and utility shortcodes currently support three attributes: id, class, and style.
-Multiple classes can be specified, but they must be space separated and all style needs requires proper markup.
+Multiple classes can be specified, but they must be space separated and all style requires proper markup.
 See below for usage examples:

 `
 [one-half-first id="main_column" class="col1" style="color:red; border: 1px solid #333"] …Column Content… [/one-half-first]